by Sara Löwgren

 The designation will not restrict any of the existing rights to water infrastructure, commercial use, pipelines, grazing, fishing, or hunting, people can still go down to their local gun shop for their gear and hunt in the designated areas.
+Depending on the animals you plan on pursuing and the location where you hunt, it is often necessary to own several different guns to ethically and legally hunt the animals you are after.
+If you’re looking for a handgun that can be used for hunting, check out https://ballachy.com/sig-sauer-1911-review/.
 The national monument will be managed by the Bureau of Land Management (BLM) and the United States Forest Service (USFS) collaboratively, the government stated in a public document.

 It is the fifth national monument to be jointly managed.
 The two agencies will write a management plan to identify the actions necessary to protect the land and habitats.
 A Bears Ears commission with one leader from each of the five tribes represented will ensure the involvement of indigenous people throughout the entire management process, according to the government fact sheet.

 In addition to the commission, former Secretary of Interior Sandy Jewell signed a charter for creating a Monument Advisory Board (MAC) on January 18.
 Members of the new MAC will be representing state and local governments, tribes, recreationists, local business-owners and local landowners, according to BLM.gov.

 During the process of designating the national monument, Jones confirmed, the government held several meetings open to the public.
 The team met with local officials, guiding services, climbers, tribe representatives and town citizens to collect information and to hear and record their ideas and visions.